6 Steps To Take If You Feel You Slept With Him A Little Too Soon

 Advertisement

-He was playful, fun, loving and exciting.
-Things moved a little too fast: it's the third date and you've slept with him.
+He was playful, fun, loving, and exciting.
+Things moved a little too fast.
+It's the third date, and you've slept with him.
 Now what?
 Apart from not feeling quite so good about yourself, what can you do about it?

-1. Foremost, Forgive Yourself
+1. Foremost, forgive yourself

 Many people have slept together in the very early stages of a relationship and have continued to stay together.
 It is your reaction to the event that will determine the outcome, so no regretting or being too hard on yourself.
-Go straight to the mirror and say the famous Louise L. Hay quote: "I love you anyway.
+Go to the mirror and say the famous Louise L. Hay quote: "I love you anyway.
 All is well.
 Everything is working out for my highest good.
-Out of this situation only good will come.
+Out of this situation, only good will come.
 I am safe."
 Be kind, be nice, and pour a bubble bath.
 Be good to yourself.

 Advertisement